-- 92. An exhibitor becomes an Intermediate when he/she wins a total of five (5) first (1st) places and remains an Intermediate until he/she wins an additional five (5) first (1st) places for a lifetime total of ten (10) first (1st) places in performance classes, at any place, at any time, that consist of 5 or more entries and call for a canter, or if an exhibitor wins High Point at Fair, their advisor(s) and Rules Committee will discuss the exhibitor's ability to move up. - 93.
+- 96. An exhibitor becomes an Intermediate when he/she wins a total of five (5) first (1st) places and remains an Intermediate until he/she wins an additional five (5) first (1st) places for a lifetime total of ten (10) first (1st) places in performance classes, at any place, at any time, that consist of 5 or more entries and call for a canter, or if an exhibitor wins High Point at Fair.
+(2024) - 97.
 At Randolph Fair, Intermediate riders, in their last year in 4-H, may choose to show on either Intermediate Day or "up" on Advanced Day.